TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/bundle-cli.md

 $ tyk bundle build
 ```

-The resulting file will contain all your specified files and a modified `manifest.json` with the right checksum and signature (if required), in ZIP format.
+The resulting file will contain all your specified files and a modified `manifest.json` with the checksum and signature (if required) applied, in ZIP format.

 {{< note success >}}
 **Note**